National Trading Standards Scams Team - Call Blocking project - Privacy Notice

 Legal obligation or public task under the Local Government Act.

-To receive a free call blocking unit you will have consented for us to process your personal data.
-We will explain to you what we are asking you to agree to and why.
-If we have consent to use your personal data, you have the right to:
+To receive a free call blocking unit, the consumer will have consented for personal data to be processed.
+The NTS Scams Team will provide information on what the consumer is agreeing to and why.
+If the NTS Scams Team has consent to use a consumer’s personal data, the consumer has the right to:

 Erase the information